Lots of people are talking about the latest attack on WordPress hosted sites.

 - better still, use a password generator.
-I prefer offline generators, there’s less likelihood that someone’s watching and recording generated passwords, but likely most sites are safe too.
+I prefer offline generators like the ones contained in password keepers (more about that below) like Password Corral and KeePass, there’s less likelihood that someone’s watching and recording generated passwords, but likely most well known sites are safe too.
 This one is by Symantec.

 - Record this password somewhere that it can’t be stolen.
-I use a program called Password Corral, lots of people like KeePass.
+I use both Password Corral and KeePass.